antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 R2 presents the Okuzono dataset samples with its available annotation in a table at the bottom of the page.
 Each pie chart above the table shows a different available track.
 * Hover your mouse over the different slices of the **tissue** annotation pie chart.
 What percentage of the samples is synovial fluid and what percentage is blood tissue?
-* Explore the other pie charts as well: hover with your mouse over the slices and double click on a slice to select that group of the samples.
+* Explore the other pie charts as well: hover with your mouse over the slices and click on a slice to select that group of the samples.
 Above the main pie chart you can read the number of samples in your current selection (the "n= " number).
-Also note how the table at the bottom adapts the overview based on your selection.
+Also, you will see which selection you have made in the box Applied filters.
+Note how the table at the bottom adapts the overview based on your selection.
 You can click on the button **Clear Filters** to undo your selection.

 ---------